Dominique92/ol-geocoder/README.md

 # MAINTENANCE TAKEOVER
-While Jonathan & Kirtan ask for a new maintainer, Dominique takeover ol-geocoder.
+While Jonathan & Kirtan ask for a new maintainer, I will assume the ol-geocoder support.
 I would like to thank them and the entire development team for the fantastic work done so far.
+Dominique.

 # OpenLayers Control Geocoder
 <p align="center">